 Three new courses have been proposed to the Board of Education for next year’s curriculum.
 An accelerated math program, a Spanish films class and Advanced forensics are being considered for next year’s students.

-Advanced forensics was offered by Science Department Chair John Deluca and science teachers David Rollison and Heather Wirkus.
+Advanced forensics was offered by Science Department Chair John DeLuca and science teachers David Rollison and Heather Wirkus.
 The only current opportunity for forensics students is the semester-long course, which doesn’t allow students to fully experience or explore the entirety of the class’s potential.

 Spanish 6 is not a current course opportunity, so students presently taking Spanish 5 will not have a language course to take next year.
-Language Department Chair Maria Zachery and Spanish teachers Joseph Barahona, Waldina Hernadez and Catalina Deluca presented the new Spanish films course.
+Language Department Chair Maria Zachery and Spanish teachers Joseph Barahona, Waldina Hernandez and Catalina Deluca presented the new Spanish films course.
 The class would allow for those students who have exhausted all current spanish opportunities to continue to take a language course.

 The Spanish film class allows students to use their language skills in real time, while they develop a more meaningful understanding of the culture’s importance.